My Shopping Cart

 See video at 1:02 for the A48V3 Electric Sharpener in action.

-The app provides a wide array of features that assists Electrocoup users in day to day operations:
+The app provides a wide array of features that assist Electrocoup users in day-to-day operations:

 The app also allows users (without the Bluetooth Control Box)